ultral/ultral.github.io/it/200k_iac.md

 *Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.*

-Let us look wilder. *S.O.L.I.D.* it is possible to use in CFM in general, it wasn not lucky project.
+Let us look wilder. *S.O.L.I.D.* it is possible to use in CFM in general, it was not a lucky project.
 I would like to describe another project.
 It is an out of box enterprise solution, it supports different databases, application servers and integration interfaces with third-party systems.
 I am going to use this example for describing the rest of *S.O.L.I.D.*.

 I.e. in our case, inside infrastructure team there is an agreement: if you deploy ibm java role or oracle java or openjdk, you will have executable java binary.
 We need  it because top*level Ansible roles depend on that.
 Also, it allows us to swap java implementation without modifying application installing logic.